 Sebastian was a trooper on his first real trip, maintaining a good level of contentment while we subjected him to our 5-hour brewery tour, countless hours of shopping, and a good amount of time eating and drinking.
 This trip did allow me to learn a few things about Sebastian's travel style - as long as the day ends with a slice of pizza, he is as happy as a clam.
 He is content for much longer if we haul him around in the baby backpack versus the stroller.
 And as long as there are people for him to watch, it's almost better than bringing any toy.

 Since returning home from Victoria, all I can think about are tater tots.
 I don't know why?
 Maybe something deep in my subconscious was triggered during our trip, I don't know.
 Growing up, we never had tater tots in the house.
-Occasionally my mom would buy those frozen hash browns, the ones that taste like McDonalds, but that was rare.
+Occasionally my mom would buy those frozen hash browns, the ones that taste like McDonald's, but that was rare.
 It wasn't until my final year of high-school that I became obsessed.
 Occasionally, I would take the bus to my boyfriend's house after school.
-Being teenagers, lazy and unmotivated, we'd throw a pan of tater tots into the oven for 20 minutes, and then cover them in a generous amount of ketchup.
+Being teenagers, lazy and unmotivated, we'd throw a pan of tater tots into the oven for 20 minutes, and then cover them with a generous amount of ketchup.
 It was probably one of the culinary high points of my youth.
 I had that brief love affair with tater tots and then went off to college and completely forgot about them.
 It wasn't until my late twenties when I had the idea to create a tater-tot-nacho-platter, that I realized I could never part with them again.

 I had always wondered what would happen if you added some sort of vegetable to the tot mix.
 If you make them from scratch would they taste better?
 Sometimes when you make a classic, something that's already done so right, at home in the privacy of your own kitchen, it can be a major fail.
 Luckily, this broccoli rabe tater tot recipe was the opposite.
 It was a complete win.